2024 FIA GT World Cup: Main race

 The 16-lap main race was scheduled to commence at 12:25 local time, in wet and humid weather conditions of between 22 and 26 C on 17 November, but heavy rain in Macau forced the FIA to move forward the start by 15 minutes because it was concerned about more rain.
 The race started behind the safety car due to poor visibility and a track surface covered with standing water.
 After acclimatisation to the track conditions, drivers were allowed to race one another starting from lap six when the safety car was removed at the end of lap five.
 Marciello maintained the race lead from Dries Vanthoor, Fuoco and Engel, with drivers making attempts at effecting an overtake in multiple sections of the circuit.
 On lap seven, Cairoli pulled off into the run-off area at Lisboa corner to retire with a suspected problem.
 The following lap saw Fuoco challenge Dries Vanthoor for second, and found an opening to overtake him on the inside of the Reservoir Bend corner when the lap ended.
 As Fuoco began to gain on race leader Marciello, Dries Vanthoor came under pressure from Engel in third.

 Maro Engel (pictured in 2025) took advantage of a collision between Fuoco and Marciello on lap 15 of the main race to win the FIA GT World Cup for the second time.

 On lap nine, as the BMW continued to be faster on the straights, Engel made minor contact with the rear of Dries Vanthoor's car, sending him into the guardrail barrier at Faraway Hill turn in the circuit's mountain section.
 As a result of the collision breaking his right-rear toe link, Dries Vanthoor retired in the pit lane. moving Engel to third.
 Without any pressure, Fuoco decreased Marciello's 1.6-second lead to nothing in just one lap.
 Marciello's BMW was faster on the straights, but Fuoco's Ferrari was quicker than him throughout the lap save for the fast Mandarin Oriental Bend curve and the straight.
 Soon after, Engel gained on the first two drivers and entered the battle for the win.
 As a result, the first three runners pursued each other closely for the next six laps, but none of them managed to make a pass.
-At the end of lap 14, Fuoco passed Marciello on the inside for the lead at Reservoir Bend turn in an near identical manoevure of his overtake on Dries Vanthoor.
+At the end of lap 14, Fuoco passed Marciello on the inside for the lead at Reservoir Bend turn in a near identical manoevure of his overtake on Dries Vanthoor.